lk236225128/hello-world/README.md

-# hello-world
+# helloDjango

-just hello world changed comment test
+this project just a test . for learning Jenkins